chuazy94/zy_blog_2/_posts/2021-04-17-mikel-arteta-50.md

 xT is just one of the many footballing metrics out there being developed.
 The football analytics space is rapidly growing, with many analytics teams coming up with innovative ways to evaluate players performances, analyse team performances to give their clubs an edge.
 Other metrics include <a href="https://dtai.cs.kuleuven.be/sports/blog/exploring-how-vaep-values-actions"> Valuing Actions by Estimating Probability (VAEP)</a> framework which involves assigning a value to each on the ball movement and analysing its impact on the outcome of the game.

+## In conclusion

 To answer the initial question I posed- much more analysis has to be conducted to grade Arteta's performance but time is running out for him to turn the tide to his favour.
 He sorely needs something to change and bring in a good string of results to avoid a complete fan revolt come end of season.

 Hopefully this post will provide a rather quick insight on the importance of passing maps and how dynamic they get when we add different dimensions like xT into the fray!
 Stay tuned for more!